CoreElectronics/CE-PiicoDev-MMC5603-MicroPython-Module/README.md

 odr       | int  | 0 to 255 | Set the data rate in updates per second (Hz)

 ### `PiicoDev_MMC5603.setRange(range)`
-A function left in for compatability
+A function left in for compatibility
 Parameter | Type | Range  | Description
 --------- | ---- | ------ | -----------
 range     | int  | -inf to inf | Prints a string regarding compatability